 “I think [the stores] could be opened way faster,” said Eddy Xing, a junior studying business and psychology.
 “I remember seeing the lists of restaurants that were going to open, and there was … more than 10 at least.
 Right now the ones that are actually available for people to dine at are [limited to] two or three.”

 Wilson confirmed that five restaurants are planning to begin serving at the Village in the next two weeks, right before winter recess.

 As of Nov.
-27, Casa Barilla, Trejo’s Tacos, The Baked Bear, Greenleaf Gourmet Chopshop, Sunlife Organics, CAVA and Starbucks are six cuisine options open at the Village.
+27, Casa Barilla, Trejo’s Tacos, the Baked Bear, Greenleaf Gourmet Chopshop, Sunlife Organics, CAVA and Starbucks are the cuisine options open at the Village.